Rayzeq/quick-settings-audio-panel/README.md

 When changing the settings, it is necessary to disable and re-enable the extension for the changes to take effect.

-**The layout will be completlty broken if you merge the sound panel in the main one with an horizontal layout** (everything works correctly but it looks terrible).
+**The layout will be completly broken if you merge the sound panel in the main one with an horizontal layout** (everything works correctly but it looks terrible).

 Compatibility
 -------------